ultravioletrs/prism-docs/docs/backends.md

 ![backend_info](img/backend_info.png)

-The backend_info.json file is useful in cocos when performing attestation.
+The backend_info.json file is useful in cocos for [attested TLS](https://docs.cocos.ultraviolet.rs/attestation/#attested-tls), and can be used to verify [attestation report](https://docs.cocos.ultraviolet.rs/cli/#fetch-and-validate-attestation-report).
 The file is provided to [cocos-cli](https://docs.cocos.ultraviolet.rs/cli/#backend-info) which can add measurement data or host data.
 The file contains the SnpPolicy and RootOfTrust as shown:

 ```go
 type BackendInfo struct {